-Through the completion of the 2023 Compliance Audit Return there was an instance of non-compliance noted, relating to procurement under \$250,000.
-It was noted with management that it is very difficult to declare during the review period the appropriate number of quotations had been obtained for every purchase (particularly low value purchases) in accordance with the purchasing policy and some minor non compliances were noted in the 2023 audit management letter.
-Whilst systems and processes are in place to maintain compliance with the purchasing policy, it is impossible to certify compliance in every instance without a complete examination of all purchases.
+Through the completion of the 2024 CAR, there were two instances of non-compliance noted.
+One instance related to procurement under \$250,000.
+It was noted with management it is very difficult to declare during the review period the appropriate number of quotations had been obtained for every purchase (particularly low value purchases) in accordance with the purchasing policy and some non compliances were noted with auditors during the 2023-24 audit.
+Whilst systems and processes are in place in an effort to maintain compliance with the purchasing policy, it is impossible to certify compliance in every instance without a complete examination of all purchases.